brykoch/wordbaffle/README.md

 # Wordbaffle

-Homage to a word guessing game you know and love—built for two: one player picks a secret five-letter word, hands the phone over, and the other player tries to guess it in six attempts.
+Inspired by the board game version of a word guessing game you love: one player picks a secret five-letter word, hands the phone over, and the other player tries to guess the word in six attempts.

 Built to enjoy on Saturday mornings with my daughter.
+We hope you enjoy it, too!

-No accounts, no installs, no ads.
+No accounts.
+No installs.
+No ads.
 Just open and play!

 **[Play now](https://brykoch.github.io/wordbaffle/)**

-<button onclick="window.location.href='https://brykoch.github.io/wordbaffle/';">PLAY NOW</button>

 ## How to Play